-The opportunity to do research – from freshman year on – is one of the hallmarks of a Johns Hopkins engineering education.
+The opportunity to do research – from your first year on – is one of the hallmarks of a Johns Hopkins engineering education.

 More than 70% of our undergraduates participate in groundbreaking research alongside faculty and grad students on our campus, at the nearby medical campus, or in other parts of the university including the Peabody Institute or the Applied Physics Lab.

 Students may earn academic credit for their research, while others will find paid or volunteer-based lab positions.

 How to find research opportunities

 - Explore the Hopkins Office for Undergraduate Research website learn more about research opportunities.